-5. In the case of a partial offer, the reasons for making a partial offer rather than a full offer.

-Shares offered for and dividends

-- 6. Precise particulars of the securities in respect of which the offer is made and a statement whether they are to be acquired cum or ex any dividend or other distribution which has been or may be declared. - 6A.
+Partial offer 5.
+In the case of a partial offer, the reasons for making a partial offer rather than a full offer.
+Shares offered for and dividends - 6.
+Precise particulars of the securities in respect of which the offer is made and a statement whether they are to be acquired cum or ex any dividend or other distribution which has been or may be declared. - 6A.
 Whether, in the event of a person accepting the offer, the offeror will pay any stamp duty which that person will become liable to pay in respect of the transaction under the Stamp Duty Ordinance (Cap.117) or if the offeror will not so pay the stamp duty, the rate of the stamp duty that such person will become liable to pay in respect of the transaction under that Ordinance.

-Conditions of offer

-- 7. The price or other consideration to be paid for the securities. - 8.
+Conditions of offer - 7.
+The price or other consideration to be paid for the securities. - 8.
 All conditions of the offer and in particular whether the offer is conditional upon acceptances being received in respect of a minimum number and the last day on which the offer can become unconditional as to acceptances.
 The offer document must include particulars of all documents required, and procedures to be followed, for acceptance of the offer. - 9.
 A statement whether or not the offeror intends to avail itself of any powers of compulsory acquisition.

-Market prices of offeree company's and offeror's securities

-- 10. (a) The closing price on the Stock Exchange (or on a stock exchange where they are listed) of the securities of the offeree company which are the subject of the offer:- - (i) on the latest practicable date of the offer document;

-- (ii) on the last business day before the date of the initial announcement, if any, and on the last business day before the date of the offer announcement under Rule 3.5 of the Takeovers Code; and - (iii) at the end of each of the calendar months during the period commencing 6 months before the offer period and ending on the latest practicable date of the offer document.

-If any of the securities are not so listed, any information available as to the number and price of transactions which have taken place during the period stipulated in (iii) above should be stated together with the source, or an appropriate negative statement.

-- (b) The highest and lowest closing market prices with the relevant dates during the period commencing 6 months before the offer period and ending on the latest practicable date of the offer document. - (c) If any document issued by the offeror contains a comparison of the value of the offer with previous prices of the offeree company's securities, a comparison between the current value of the offer and the price of the offeree company's securities on the last business day before the offer period must be prominently included, no matter what other comparisons are made.
+Market prices of offeree company's and offeror's securities - 10. (a) The closing price on the Stock Exchange (or on a stock exchange where they are listed) of the securities of the offeree company which are the subject of the offer:- - (i) on the latest practicable date prior to publication of the offer document; - (ii) on the last business day immediately preceding the date of the initial announcement, if any, and on the last business day immediately preceding the date of the offer announcement under Rule 3.5 of the Takeovers Code; and - (iii) at the end of each of the calendar months during the period commencing 6 months preceding the commencement of the offer period and ending on the latest practicable date prior to the posting of the offer document.
+If any of the securities are not so listed, any information available as to the number and price of transactions which have taken place during the period stipulated in (iii) above should be stated together with the source, or an appropriate negative statement (b) The highest and lowest closing market prices with the relevant dates during the period commencing 6 months preceding the commencement of the offer period and ending on the latest practicable date prior to the posting of the offer document.
+Sch I-8 July 2018

-Such information should also be provided for securities of the offeror if the consideration for the offer involves such securities.

-Where trading of securities is halted or suspended during a trading day, the closing price on the last full trading day and the trading price immediately before the halt or suspension should be disclosed.